debasish-raychawdhuri/terminal-use/README.md

 **Problem**: HTML generation is slow

 **Solutions**:
-1. The system has built-in safety limits (50KB input, 100KB HTML)
+1. HTML conversion is optimized for performance
-2. Large terminal buffers are automatically truncated
+2. Large terminal outputs are processed efficiently
-3. Consider terminating and restarting sessions with large output
+3. Consider using `get_session` for text-only output if HTML is not needed

 ## Development